 The Galaxy S10 5G is a solid phone, and gives you access to the future of 5G networks (once you find them), but at $1,300 nobody would consider it a good value for what you get.
 Thankfully you don't have to spend that much to get a big, capable Samsung phone — you can just buy a Galaxy S10+ instead.

-The Galaxy S10+ is under $1,000 and is effectively the same as the S10 5G minus the 5G capabilities.
+The Galaxy S10+ is now well under $1,000 and is effectively the same as the S10 5G minus the 5G capabilities.
 You still get the same great hardware, internal specs, and core camera features. iI's just a little smaller, which may actually be an upside for many people.

 If you don't have access to a 5G network where you live, it's a much better choice to buy a Galaxy S10+.
 And even if you do have a carrier with 5G in your area, you may find you'd rather save the money and get it anyway — it's a great phone and a much better value.